 If you are a New Zealand citizen and you are buying a property in Queensland.
 In that case, you will probably be aware that you are not required to apply to the Foreign Investment Review Board (FIRB) for approval to buy a property because of reciprocal arrangements between Australia and NZ.

 However, you may not be aware that in some cases, you will be required to pay additional Transfer/ Stamp Duty (up to 7%).
 The rule is that if you are a New Zealand citizen residing in Australia and hold a special category visa under the Migration Act 1958 (which most New Zealanders’ do), then Additional Foreign acquirer duty ( “AFAD”) will not be payable.

-If however you are a New Zealand citizen residing in New Zealand and enter into a contract for the purchase of land in Queensland then you will not be a holder of the special visa and therefore will be required to pay AFAD.
+If you are a New Zealand citizen residing in New Zealand and enter into a contract to purchase land in Queensland, you will not be a holder of the special visa and, therefore, must pay AFAD.